 Assessment and Feedback

-Language can be a particular issue in relation to assessment, as instructors may have trouble interpreting responses due to grammatical or linguistic errors and may not recognize that a student has demonstrated understanding of course content.
-Similarly, a question that is unclear or vague may be misinterpreted by students and lead to responses that do not demonstrate what the student actually has learned.
-It is equally important to distinguish between language and content and to assess for content as it is to word assessments as simply and clearly as possible so that students know what kind of response the instructor is looking for.
+Language can be a particular issue in relation to assessment, as instructors may have trouble interpreting responses due to grammatical or linguistic errors and therefore may not recognize that a student has demonstrated understanding of course content.
+Similarly, the wording of a question may cause it to be misinterpreted by students and lead to responses that do not demonstrate what the student actually has learned.
+It is important to focus on content and to distinguish between language and content when assessing student learning.
+It is equally important to think carefully about language used in assessments.
+Using language that is simple and clear will help learners to understand what kind of response the instructor is looking for.

-Providing students with rubrics and clear assessment criteria greatly helps to clarify instructor expectations as does providing models of well executed assignments and giving students a chance to compare them to poorly executed examples using the rubrics is often very helpful.
-Instructors at Thompson Rivers University noted that employing assessment tools other than oral presentations and written assignments can help international students demonstrate what they have learned.
+Providing students with rubrics and clear assessment criteria also helps to clarify instructor expectations as does providing models of well executed assignments and giving students a chance to use the instuctor's rubric to compare them to poorly executed examples.
+Instructors at Thompson Rivers University noted that employing assessment tools other than oral presentations and written assignments can also help international students demonstrate what they have learned.
 They commented that incorporating “well planned multiple choice or true/false components can level the playing field and give a clearer indication of comprehension” (TRU instructor handbook “Assessment,” pg.
 52).

 The website for the Writing Center at the University of North Caroline, Chapel Hill points out that multilingual learners need more time for assessment.
 According to the website